-Decide to perform minimal renovation with replacement of old suspect components, and with no alignment, or to go further.
+You will need to decide whether to perform minimal renovation with replacement of old suspect components, and with no alignment, or to go further.

 Minimal Work

 At a minimum, I suggest that you replace those electrolytic capacitors which fail an ESR test.
 If you don't have such a test unit, replace any electrolytic capacitors which are bulging, leaking or hot.